-If you or someone you care about is suspected of driving recklessly and causing an accident that resulted in a fatality, you can be charged with death by auto or criminal vehicular homicide.
-A death by auto offense is a second degree charge with penalties that include serious prison time, license suspension, forfeiture of vehicle and monetary fines.
+If you or someone you care about is suspected of driving recklessly and causing an accident that resulted in a fatality in South Jersey, you can be charged with death by auto or criminal vehicular homicide.
+A death by auto offense in NJ is a second degree charge with penalties that include serious prison time, license suspension, forfeiture of vehicle, and monetary fines.
 The offense can be escalated to a first degree crime with longer prison terms if certain conditions are met.

-Do not waste time in retaining an experienced, aggressive criminal defense lawyer who will immediately get to work in an effort to get your charges downgraded and your bail reduced.
+Do not waste time in retaining an experienced, aggressive New Jersey criminal defense lawyer who will immediately get to work in an effort to get your charges downgraded and your bail reduced.
 Jill R. Cohen is a former Camden County assistant prosecutor.
 As such, she has a unique understanding of how South Jersey prosecutors build their cases against people charged with death by auto.
 That knowledge, coupled with her more than 30 years of experience as a criminal defense lawyer, is your best chance at a positive outcome in your case.
+If you’ve been charged with vehicular manslaughter in Hammonton, Egg Harbor, Atlantic City, Cherry Hill, Winslow, Glassboro, or anywhere else in NJ, contact Attorney Cohen today to discuss your case.

 As NJ law states, death by auto occurs when someone is killed by an individual driving recklessly.
 The vehicle can be an automobile or any other motor vehicle.
 The victim can be the driver or passenger in another vehicle, a pedestrian, a bicycle rider or a passenger in your car.

 To be convicted for Death by Auto under N.J.S.A. § 2C:11-5, the prosecution will have to prove the defendant drove in a reckless manner at the time of the incident.
-If the defendant drove under the influence of drugs or alcohol, or drove while suspended for a DUI, there is a presumption that they were reckless.
-Additionally, there are certain behaviors that prosecutors categorize as reckless, including:
+If the defendant drove under the influence of drugs or alcohol, or if the defendant drove while suspended for a DUI, there is a presumption that they were reckless.
+Additionally, there are certain behaviors that New Jersey prosecutors categorize as reckless, including:

-There are also scenarios that can impact the severity of the offense.
+There are also scenarios that can impact the severity of the offense in NJ.
 If a vehicular homicide happens in any of the following situations and the driver is intoxicated or is driving while suspended for DUI, it will result in a first degree charge with harsher penalties:

-Cases involving drugs require special defenses which Ms. Cohen frequently uses.
+Cases involving drugs require special defenses which Jill Cohen frequently uses.
 In fact, she has been recognized by the NJ Supreme Court as a certified criminal trial lawyer.
-Among other things, she was honored by the state’s Top Court because of her professionalism, dedication to her clients and ability to build creative defense strategies for defendants facing even the most serious of NJ criminal charges.
+Among other things, Attorney Cohen was honored by the state’s Top Court because of her professionalism, dedication to her clients and ability to build creative defense strategies for defendants facing even the most serious of NJ criminal charges.

-If convicted of a death by auto in the first degree, extra penalties are imposed on the offender.
+If the offender is convicted of a death by auto in the first degree in New Jersey, extra penalties will be imposed.
 For example, first degree offenders are required to forfeit the vehicle that was used in the offense.
-A savvy criminal lawyer like Ms. Cohen may be able to negotiate for a reduction in penalties, including an agreement that would allow you to keep the vehicle by trying to convince the court it would cause hardship to the violator’s family.
+A savvy South Jersey criminal lawyer like Ms. Cohen may be able to negotiate for a reduction in penalties, including an agreement that would allow you to keep the vehicle by trying to convince the court it would cause hardship to the violator’s family.

-If you or a loved one is facing a serious criminal charge in New Jersey, including death by auto, you need to immediately lawyer up!
+If you or a loved one is facing a serious criminal charge such as death by auto in Camden County, Atlantic County, Burlington County, or anywhere else in New Jersey, you need to immediately lawyer up!
 Pay attention to your rights; stay silent and request an attorney.
-Jill Cohen will meet you where you are and will get to work to prove your actions were not reckless.
+Gloucester City criminal attorney Jill Cohen will meet you where you are and will get to work to prove your actions were not reckless.

 As an assistant prosecutor Ms. Cohen litigated complex motions for the State, was an acting Camden City Municipal Prosecutor, and indicted over 800 cases before the Camden County Grand Jury.
 Ms. Cohen handled hundreds of indictable/felony and juvenile cases and tried numerous jury trials, in areas such as drug possession and distribution, school zone violations, domestic violence, aggravated assault, fraud, burglary, robbery, child sexual assault, child physical abuse, homicides, attempted murder and other crimes of magnitude.